dnanexus/dnanexus-example-applets/Readme.md

 Developers new to the [DNAnexus platform](https://platform.dnanexus.com/login) may find it easier to learn by doing.
-This page contains a collection of simple tutorials and examples intended to showcase common tasks and methodologies when creating an app(let) on the DNAnexus platform.
+This page contains a collection of simple tutorials intended to showcase common tasks and methodologies when creating an app(let) on the DNAnexus platform.

 The tutorial pages are not meant to show everyday examples, but rather provide a strong starting point for app(let) developers.
-A user seeking realistic examples can examine DNAnexus-developed app(let)s in the Examples pages or the [Developer Applets](https://platform.dnanexus.com/projects/B406G0x2fz2B3GVk65200003/data/) resource project (platform login required).
-After reading through the tutorials and examples, you should be able to develop app(let)s that:
+A user seeking realistic examples can examine DNAnexus-developed app(let)s in the [Developer Applets](https://platform.dnanexus.com/projects/B406G0x2fz2B3GVk65200003/data/) resource project (platform login required).
+After reading through the tutorials, you should be able to develop app(let)s that:

 - **Run efficiently**: make use of cloud computing methodologies
 - **Are easy to debug**: let developers understand and resolve issues